-The current price is the most recent selling price for an exchange-traded stock, currency, product, or precious metal.
+The current price refers to the latest selling price for an exchange-traded stock, currency, product, or precious metal.
 It is the most reliable indicator on the present value of that securities.

 In the case of a stock, the current price is quoted as 10% of the purchase value or face value.
 The current price of a listing of an investment portfolio reflects the value at a given date.

-Current Price in Over-the-Counter Costs The current price is based on the bid price and ask price by buyers and sellers when a security is sold over the counter.
+Current Price in Over-the-Counter Costs The current price is based on the bid price and ask price by buyers and sellers when a security is sold over-the-counter (OTC).
 The current price in an OTC trade is dynamic and fluctuates based on supply and demand.

-Current Price in Retail Sale In a retail store, the current price of the item is the amount which is charged at that moment.
-If the item is on sale, the that will be lower than the retail price for that item.
+Current Price in Retail Sale In a retail store, the current price of an item is the amount which is charged at that moment.
+If the item is on sale, the price will be lower than the retail price for that item.